-Utility-# Issue title Issue description Remedies required and alternative timeline if applicable SCE-21-01 RSE estimates not provided for all PSPS- related mitigation initiatives sce justifies its lack of RSE estimates for PSPS-related initiatives by quoting Resolution WSD-002, " electrical corporations shall not use RSE as a means of justifying or evaluating the efficacy of PSPS as a mitigation measure."
+Utility-# Issue title Issue description Remedies required and alternative timeline if applicable SCE-21-01 RSE estimates not provided for all PSPS- related mitigation initiatives SCE justifies its lack of RSE estimates for PSPS-related initiatives by quoting Resolution WSD-002, " electrical corporations shall not use RSE as a means of justifying or evaluating the efficacy of PSPS as a mitigation measure."
 However, the WSD guidance is clear that the prohibition of RSE calculation is directed at PSPS as a mitigation activity only and does not extend to PSPS-related activities.
 RSE estimates enable the quantitative comparison of cost-effectiveness between various mitigation initiatives, and brings rigor to the decision-making process.
-SCE must provide RSE estimates for PSPS-related activities and include a clear description to explain how these were developed and what assumptions were used.
+SCE must provide RSE estimates for PSPS-related activities ^{23,24} and include a clear description to explain how these were developed and what assumptions were used.
 If the RSE estimates are zero or unattainable, SCE must explain why and provide qualitative and quantitative information to demonstrate how the PSPS-related activities inform PSPS decision-making.
 SCE-21-02 RSE values vary across utilities Energy Safety is concerned by the stark variances in RSE estimates, sometimes on several orders of magnitude, for the same initiatives calculated by different utilities.
-For example, PGE's RSE for covered conductor installation was 4.08, 25 SDGE's RSE was 76.73, 26 and SCE's RSE was 4,192.
-27 These drastic differences reveal that there are significant discrepancies between the The utilities must collaborate through a working group facilitated by Energy Safety to develop a more standardized approach to the inputs and assumptions used for RSE calculations.
-After Energy Safety completes its evaluation of the 2021 WMP Updates, it will provide additional detail on the specifics of this working group.
+For example, PGE's RSE for covered conductor installation was 4.08, 25 SDGE's RSE was 76.73, 26 and SCE's RSE was The utilities 28 must collaborate through a working group facilitated by Energy Safety 29 to develop a more standardized approach to the inputs and assumptions used for RSE calculations.
+After Energy Safety completes its evaluation of the 2021 WMP Updates, it will provide